Power, not fantasy: The young designers using lingerie as inspiration

 "I began to recognize my behaviors surrounding eating and body control and why they had such a negative hold on me.
 I also thought about how the industry has chosen one size and proportion of a person to cut pattern blocks to, which means that when you fit that shape on your own body you think there's something wrong with you.
 I began talking to other women and it soon became a universal story."

 Her experience compelled O'Dwyer to start live-casting her friends' bodies and making wearable sculptures out of them.
 It's an intensive process and can take weeks to make one piece.
 It begins with painting the skin in a gel which hardens and is then coated in clay.
 This becomes a detailed mold from which a further fiberglass form is crafted.
 The results are a fusion of silicone, silver and silk, which expertly recreates each woman's figure.
 Various-sized breasts and stomachs, and natural folds are all on glorious display.
-"An important element is inserting corsetry and undergarments into the mounds," she said.
+"An important element is inserting corsetry and undergarments into the molds," she said.

 "Historically these were items that shaped the female form but now the body shapes the clothes."